Philippine Airlines: Corporate affairs

-The airline is headquartered at the Philippine National Bank Financial Headquarters along Macapagal Boulevard in Pasay City.
+Since early 2024, the airline (along with its parent holding company, PAL Holdings, Inc.) has been headquartered at the Lucio K. Tan Jr. Center, along Andrews Avenue in Pasay.
 In 2017, PAL was the ninth-largest corporation in the Philippines in terms of gross revenue, as ranked by BusinessWorld.
-As of December 2018, PAL had 6,689 employees, including 999 pilots and 2,647 cabin crew.
+As of December 31, 2024, PAL had 6,520 employees.

+In 2007, PAL was the 61st largest airline in the world by revenue passenger kilometers (RPKs), recording over 16 billion RPKs from 21 billion available seat kilometers (ASKs), with an average load factor of 76 percent.